 Barrie wants to watch him put on his clothes and tells Michael how he feels about him, but not to tell anyone.
 If that’s not damning evidence, I don’t know what is.
 Reading this letter is extremely uncomfortable, and if a letter like this was found nowadays, there would definitely be an investigation into the writer.

 Sadly, Arthur died of jaw cancer in 1907, and Sylvia died of lung cancer in 1910.
-And guess who the legal guardian became over the Davies boys?
-Uncle Barrie.
-Even though he wasn’t their real uncle.
-Before she passed, Sylvia left behind a handwritten letter saying, “What I would like would be if Jenny wouldd come to Mary & that the two together would be looking after the boys & the house.”
+Guess who the legal guardian was over the Davies boys?
+Uncle Jim, of course.
+Before she passed, Sylvia left behind a handwritten letter, saying, “What I would like would be if Jenny would come to Mary & that the two together would be looking after the boys & the house.”

 Mary was the boys’ nanny, and Jenny was Mary’s sister.
 She didn’t seem to want to leave Barrie with her boys; otherwise, she probably would have mentioned it in the letter.
-However, Barrie transcribed the will and changed Jenny to Jimmy before sending it to the Davies’ maternal grandmother.
-That way, it looks like Sylvia wanted him to be their guardian.
+However, Barrie transcribed the will and changed “Jenny” to “Jimmy” before sending it to the Davies’ maternal grandmother.
+That way, it looked like Sylvia wanted him to be their guardian.

-Barrie managed to fool everyone and ended up as their legal guardian.
+Barrie managed to fool everyone and became their legal guardian.
 Although this whole situation seems bizarre and illegal, it should be noted that there is no hard evidence proving that Barrie ever physically abused any of the children.
-Sadly, in 1915, George Davies was killed in World War I. George was the oldest of the Davies brothers, and after he passed, Barrie and Michael’s relationship grew closer.
+Sadly, in 1915, George Davies was killed in World War I. George was the eldest of the brothers, and after he passed, Barrie and Michael’s relationship grew closer.

 But then Michael left home to attend Eton College and had a difficult time adjusting.
-He was antisocial, troubled, but became good friends with Rupert Buxton, the son of a famed baronet.
+He was antisocial and troubled but became good friends with Rupert Buxton, the son of a famed baronet.
 Reportedly, the two friends were inseparable, spending time together in school and on holidays.

 Unfortunately, Michael’s fate wasn’t much different from George’s.
 He and Buxton drowned together in Standford Pool, a large body of water not far from Oxford.
 It has been reported that the bodies were found clinging to each other.
 There aren’t many details surrounding the deaths, but some theories suggest that Davies and Buxton were lovers, and this was a suicide pact.